adolia/geofencing_tc/README.md

 # GEOFENCING VALIDATION Tool Deployment and Verification Guide

 ### Description
-In this challenge we developed a tool to validate whether certain latitude and longitude points, given from csv file, are really in a certain city or state as designated by an address, given from scv file too.
+In this challenge we developed a tool to validate whether certain latitude and longitude points, given from csv file, are really in a certain city or state as designated by an address, given from csv file too.

 ## Prerequisites
 * Python 3.6.2